-What makes VCAL different to mainstream schools?
+What makes VCAL different to mainstream education?

-VCAL is more hands on and tailored to your specific needs.
+VCAL is more hands-on and tailored to your specific needs.
 We listen to what motivates you to learn and what goals you need to achieve to get the best out of life and work.

 Where are the campuses located?

 Our conveniently located campuses at Mt Evelyn and Yarra Junction offer all levels of VCAL – Foundation, Intermediate and Senior.

 What do I have to do to pass VCAL?

 In order to pass the Foundation, Intermediate or Senior VCAL, you will need to complete up to 1000 hours of training.
 There are many ways to put together a VCAL program – each VCAL unit (7 in total) is worth 100 hours; the other 300 hours could come from Vocational Education and Training (VET), VCE, or Certificates in General Education for Adults (CGEA) units.
 To complete the Senior VCAL Certificate, students are required to undertake 300 hours of a VET Certificate (generally at a Certificate II or III level).

 What happens if I don’t pass all my VCAL units in the year?